The Best Games for Kids with Autism Spectrum Disorder

 Board games are great for all kids, not just those with autism spectrum disorder.
 With board games, young players learn how to follow directions and take turns.
 There are board games, too, that will be extra beneficial for those with ASD such as Funny Faces, which asks kids to decode facial expressions.

-It is a child-centered and relationship-based program incorporating The Son-Rise Principles.
-Individualised programme is planned according to the child’s interests and needs.
+It is a child-centred and relationship-based program incorporating The Son-Rise Principles.
+An individualised programme is planned according to the child’s interests and needs.
 Joy of Learning Program works with children to

 – Build their social interactions